markjivko/rpg/README.md

 #### How do I embed this?
 You can use either the **[stephino-rpg]** shortcode or the **Stephino RPG** Gutenberg block anywhere you want.
 Unauthenticated players will be greeted with a login page.

-#### Where is the music?
-Since there is a 10MB upload limit on WordPress.org, the music and other assets such as video files and other effects have been moved to the PRO plugin.

-#### Where is the project roadmap?
-**Roadmaps are bad**.
-Instead, features are suggested and discussed on [Discord](https://discord.gg/32gFsSm).
-The most requested feature gets implemented in the next release (usually).